RXR

 EDIT COMPRESSOR Mode

 This mode is entered with a double short press from BROWSE mode.
 While active, the orange COM LED blinks.
+Three controls become available:

-Potentiometer | Role in EDIT COMPRESSOR | Range |
+Control | Role in EDIT COMPRESSOR | Range |

-Pitch | Compressor depth | Ratio from 2:1 to 16:1 |
+Pitch pot | Compressor depth | Ratio from 2:1 to 16:1 |

-Decay | Release time | 200 ms to 2000 ms |
+Decay pot | Release time | 200 ms to 2000 ms |

 The compressor is automatically enabled while this mode is active so you can hear adjustments in real time.
 A short press saves the compressor settings to the current kit, while a long press cancels the changes.
-If no potentiometer is touched for 15 seconds, the mode exits automatically with cancellation.
+If no control is touched for 15 seconds, the mode exits automatically with cancellation.

 Drum Kits